wesnoth-legacy-project/The_Dark_Hordes/SCRIPT.md

 ## Death of Gwiti - Defeat

-Gwiti: So this is my doom... the cold and black void...
+Gwiti: So this is my doom... the cold black void...

 # 08. Underground Pool